jimhigson/oboe.js/writing/main/5_Implementation.md

 guarantee of equivalence if code is not written as the Closure team expected.
-Integration tests would catch any such failures but for the time being I decided that even given the micro-library limits, a slightly larger file is a worthwhile tradeoff for a safer build process
+Integration tests would catch any such failures but for the time being I decided that even given the micro-library limits, a slightly larger file is a worthwhile tradeoff for a safer build process.

 Styles of programming
 ---------------------